libreswitch/ops/tests/bgp/bgp_test.md

     ip address 9.0.0.2/8
     ```

-2. Verify that the BGP processes are running on the switches by confirmiing that a non-null value rexists after executing "pgrep -f bgpd".
+2. Verify that the eBGP processes are running on the switches by confirmiing that a non-null value rexists after executing "pgrep -f bgpd".
-3. Apply BGP configurations in **vtysh** for each switch with the following commands:
+3. Apply eBGP configurations in **vtysh** for each switch with the following commands:

     ***Switch 1***